01 of 05

 Slip the side ears of the flapper off of the pegs extending from the sides of the flush valve tube.
 On flappers made of hard plastic, these ears will snap loose; on flappers made of soft rubber, the ears simply slide off the pegs.Continue to 4 of 5 below.

 Prepare the New Flapper

-The most common toilet configuration has the flapper attached to the pegs on the sides of the flush valve.
-If this is how your toilet is built, you will need to cut off the ring on the back of the new flapper; it won't be needed.
+- The most common toilet configuration has the flapper attached to the pegs on the sides of the flush valve tube.
+In this case, cut off the ring (if there is one) on the back of the new flapper; it won't be needed.

 05 of 05

 - Put the new flapper into place and hook each ear of the flapper onto the pegs on the flush valve.